Skip to content

 5

-Obtain permit and perform tear-off with decking inspection
+Obtain the permit and proceed with tear-off and decking inspection

 6